pasta41/deception/README.md

 We have included a Jupyter notebook containing the relevant plotting code that we used to generate the figures in the paper -- both the main paper and Supplementary Material.
 Please refer to the [`plot`](https://github.com/pasta41/deception/tree/main/src/plot) directory.

+*Note:* The plots require installation of `seaborn` directly from GitHub, as it uses [errorbar plotting features](https://github.com/mwaskom/seaborn/issues/2403) not included in v0.11.2.
+A requirements file is provided, which installs the plotting code dependencies,  [`plot\requirements.txt`](https://github.com/pasta41/deception/tree/main/src/plot/requirements.txt).

 ## Visualization Using Tensorboard
 The code will stream the metrics into the log files.
 If tensorboard is specified, one can run the following command to see the results: